Patricia Margaret Babb nee Werner

 In 1976, Mrs. Babb earned a BA degree in Journalism from the

-University of South Carolina and then worked for South Carolina Public Television.
+University of South Carolina and then worked for South Carolina Public

-joined the Episcopal Church of St. Michael and St. George in St. Louis, MO, as
+subjects.
+She later joined the Episcopal Church of St. Michael and St. George

-Director of Outreach Ministries from which she retired in 1997.
-She was a
+in St. Louis, MO, as Director of Outreach Ministries from which she retired in

-member of St. Andrews Anglican Church in Greenwood, SC.
+1997.
+She was a member of St. Andrews Anglican Church in Greenwood, SC.

 Mrs. Babb was the last surviving member of her immediate family.
 She was